RonaldVisser/Roads-Subsurface-in-3-Dimensions-RSI3D/README.md

 # Roads Subsurface in 3 Dimensions (RSI3D)

 The repository contains various scripts and a database-structure used to create a 3D model of the roads in Griffiersveld in Apeldoorn.
 The 3D model is created to make circular renovation and maintenance of the roads possible.
+The input data was partly provided in Dutch, resulting in coding in both English and Dutch.

 <p align="center">
   <img src="https://github.com/RonaldVisser/Roads-Subsurface-in-3-Dimensions-RSI3D/blob/main/logo_cityloops.svg" height="120" title="Logo CityLoops" alt="Logo of the CityLoops project">